One-Pot Cooking

 Pie plates—also known as a pie pans—are shallow round pans made of metal or glass, although many bakers prefer glass for its ability to brown.
 There are also deep-dish pie plates for extra-deep pies that usually only have a top crust.

-has shallow sides that are usually fluted and a bottom that is often removable, which makes for easy serving.
+A tart pan has shallow sides that are usually fluted and a bottom that is often removable, which makes for easy serving.
 The most common shape is round but you can also find rectangular tart pans, as well as mini pans for individual desserts.

 Baking sheets come with and without rims.
 A jelly-roll pan is a rimmed baking sheet used for making a jelly roll, a filled sponge cake rolled up like a log.
 Cookie sheets are baking sheets with one or two low rims.
 Their design makes it easy to slide cookies onto wire racks.
 When purchasing baking sheets, choose heavy aluminum pans to ensure uniform baking.